Palantir.net's Guide to Digital Governance: URL Naming Conventions

 Concatenation is more obviously problematic because it simply creates confusing URL paths.

-Aliases & Redirects
+Aliases and Redirects

 How URL path aliases and redirected URL paths are handled will depend on the policies of your organization and the platform you use for your website.
-I highly recommend you define the rules and processes surrounding URL aliases and redirects in your governance plan, and here are some questions to consider along those lines.
+We highly recommend you define the rules and processes surrounding URL aliases and redirects in your governance plan, and here are some questions to consider along those lines.

 - How are URL aliases and redirects managed in your web environment?